illuminatech/sync-many-attribute/README.md

 ## Nova Integration <span id="nova-integration"></span>

-One of the main benefit of this extension is supporty of 3rd party CMS like [Nova](https://nova.laravel.com).
+One of the main benefit of this extension is support of 3rd party CMS like [Nova](https://nova.laravel.com).
 You may use sync attributes, allowing user to setup many-to-many relation directly from create/update form, instead of operating separated listing from details page.